4.8 Initial Child Protection Conferences

 - To ensure that information is communicated/translated in the most appropriate way taking account of the language and any sensory or learning difficulties of the child or parents;

 All agencies which have participated in a Section 47 Enquiry or have relevant information about the child and/or family members should make this information available to the conference in a written report.
+Professionals should complete the Multi-Agency Conference Template.

 The reports must make it clear which child/ren are the subject of the conference, but address any known circumstances of all children in the household.

-The Conference Chair must ensure that, in addition to the social worker, at least two professional disciplines are represented at the conference unless agreed otherwise - see quorum for conference in Section 5, Quorum.
+The Independent Chair must ensure that, in addition to the social worker, at least two professional disciplines are represented at the conference unless agreed otherwise - see quorum for conference in Section 5, Quorum.

 Explicit consideration should be given to the potential of conflict between family members and possible need for children or adults to speak without other family members present.